Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Writing an Interactive Birth Plan

-It's also critical to note that it is a statement of preferences, not a dictation of terms.
-You have to remain open and flexible to change should circumstances dictate it, especially in a first time pregnancy.
-As you near the end of your pregnancy, birth plan choices should be discussed between the mother, care provider and birth companions.
+An interactive birth plan is most simply, a list of preferences for your birth experience, from environmental conditions to new baby care.
+It's critical to note that a birth plan is a statement of preferences, not a dictation of terms.
+It is essential to remain open and flexible to change should circumstances dictate it, especially in a first time pregnancy.
+As the end of pregnancy nears, birth plan choices should be discussed between the mother, care provider and birth companion.

 BIRTH TEAM